SAP-samples/teched2023-AI267/exercises/ex1/README.md

       To predict this target, inputs to model has to be provided.

+      **topN**-parameter which defines how many options will be predicted.

       Inputs would be **CARRID, CONNID, FLDATE, PRICE, SEATSMAX, SEATSOCC, SEATSMAXB, SEATSMAXF, SEATSOCCB, SEATSOCCF, PAYMENTSUM, CURRENCY**.
       # Inference Request in JSON